tamu-engineering-research/2021TXPowerOutage/readme.md

 ## Features
 - Overall, this repository contains three parts: \
-1)Processed public data during the 2021 Texas Power Outage \
+	1) Processed public data during the 2021 Texas Power Outage \
-2)Synethetic network that resembles the ERCOT grid\
+	2) Synethetic network that resembles the ERCOT grid\
-3)Source code used to run simulated event reproduction and counterfactual analysis.
+	3) Source code used to run simulated event reproduction and counterfactual analysis.

 ## Navigation